Alice Lenshina: 1953–1955

 Lenshina was a member of the Church of Scotland until she became very ill with cerebral malaria in September 1953 and fell into a deep coma.
 On regaining consciousness, she claimed that, during her coma, she met Jesus Christ, who gave her the task of spreading a special message.
 She became the focus of a revival movement at Lubwa mission, where she was baptized.
 Lenshina preached a Christian doctrine with baptism as the only observance.
 She attacked witchcraft and sorcery, and condemned the consumption of alcohol and the practice of polygamy.
 A grand temple was built at Zion (the name given to her home village) in 1958.
 Gradually the revival became a witchcraft eradication movement and evolved into an independent church called the Lumpa Church in 1955.
-The Lumpa Church was the answer for women who wanted a more active leadership roles.
-The European missionaries were often domineering presence that devalued African culture, especially the importance of women.
+The Lumpa Church was the answer for women who wanted more active leadership roles.
+The European missionaries were an often domineering presence that devalued African culture, especially the importance of women.
 According to Hinfelaar, the Lumpa Church resulted from the Bemba women’s reaction against the missionaries who kept confining them to subordinate positions.

 The new church rapidly joined the competition for souls against the Roman Catholic Church and the Church of Scotland.
 Lumpa was so successful that by the late 1950s it may have had up to 150,000 members in the northern and eastern provinces of Northern Rhodesia.
 The church's drive for membership was so aggressive that it was seen as a political threat by the colonial Northern Rhodesia government.